Kim and Moon: the heir born to rule and the escapee's son - Journal du Cameroun

 “Even when he opened a small store, it was at a location that everyone said would not work.
 He was like that all the time,” Moon wrote in an autobiography.

-The family relied on food handouts from Catholic nuns — Moon still describes himself as a Catholic — and his mother became the main breadwinner, running small businesses including peddling clothes on the street, while a young Moon often helped her pulling a cart full of coal briquettes.
+The family relied on food handouts from Catholic nuns — Moon still describes himself as a Catholic — and his mother became the main breadwinner, running small businesses including peddling clothes on the street, with her young son often helping her, pulling a cart full of coal briquettes.

 But he inherited his father’s academic abilities and social consciousness, becoming a lawyer and a human rights activist during the dictatorship of Park Chung-hee, before he was tapped by liberal president Roh Moo-hyun as a key aide in 2003.